wfxedu/CRF-BLSTMParser/README.md

 # CRF-BLSTMParser

-This 'simple parser' is a graph-based parser with first order factorization and built on the [C++ neural network library](https://github.com/clab/lstm-parser) made by Dyer et al[1].
+This `simple parser` is a graph-based parser with first order factorization and built on the [C++ neural network library](https://github.com/clab/lstm-parser) made by Dyer et al[1].
 It has following features:

 1) We utilize the neural network model proposed by Wang and Chang[2] to score the dependency tree because of bidirectional LSTM (BLSTM) efficiently capturing richer contextual information.